 Plant Seeds by Joining the Conversation

-You’ve got to start by reading the blogs, and joining in the conversation.
+If you’re wondering how to get traffic to your blog, you’ve got to start by reading the blogs, and joining in the conversation.

 Don’t force your way in – jump in where you feel you can add some value, and on the posts that you found valuable.